Home Exactech Replacements

 Exactech Recalls

-The August 2021/February 2022 Exactech recall applies to hip, knee and ankle replacement inserts manufactured from 2004 to August 2021.
+The initial August 2021/February 2022 Exactech recall applies to hip, knee and ankle replacement inserts manufactured from 2004 to August 2021.
 These recalls were for defective packaging that could allow oxygen inside of vacuum-sealed bags and cause plastic liners in the devices to degrade prematurely.

 In March 2023, the FDA released a Medical Device Safety Communication reminding medical providers and the public that many of Exactech’s hip, ankle and knee replacement devices manufactured between 2004 and August 2021 were packaged in defective packaging.